-(Fall, Spring and Summer, Course Offered Every Year) Laboratory exercises involving the atmospheric, hydrologic, and geologic processes by which the physical environment of our planet is continuously reshaped and reformed.
+(Fall, Spring and Summer, Course Offered Every Year) Field and laboratory exercises involving the atmospheric, hydrologic, and geologic processes by which the physical environment of our planet is continuously reshaped and reformed.
+One full-day field trip is required.
+A lab fee covers the field trip cost.
 With corequisite course counts as a laboratory science for general education requirements.
 Corequisite: GEO-200.